gvwilson/thirdbit/src/fiction/in-heck/index.md

 Bluster asked.

 "Even tech,"
-Meribeth rasped.
-Her voice was as rough as sandpaper on rust.
+Thoughtful said with a twang in her voice.
 She took the baton from Special Blazes, spun it around, and settled into fighting stance.

 The tiger stepped back,
 raised his fists,
-and winked at the children as his fists burst into flame.
+and winked at the children as his hands burst into flame.
-The flurry of punches, kicks, and whirlwind baton strikes that followed was too fast for Gumption to follow.
+The flurry of punches, kicks, and whirlwind baton strikes that followed was too fast for Maddy to follow.
 Special Blazes threw one fireball after another.
-The bear batted them aside,
+The rabbit batted them aside,
 somehow finding time to strike at her opponent in between.

-And then Meribeth threw the baton at Special Blazes' head.
+And then Thoughtful threw the baton at Special Blazes' head.
 As he ducked,
-she reached forward and grabbed the front of his shirt.
+she bounced forward and grabbed the front of his shirt.
-"Gotcha," she growled.

-Nobody had to prompt the children to applaud this time.
+"Gotcha!"

 "Woo hoo!"
 Bluster whooped.
 "That was *amazing*!"

-Miz Nabbles stepped forward.
+"It was certainly well rehearsed," a familiar voice said behind Maddy.
+Special Leaf had come up behind her and Gumption while they were watching the Operators' mock battle.
+"It's a pity that real fights aren't so well organized."

+Maddy opened her mouth to ask him what he knew about real fights, but before she could get the words out Miz Nabbles clapped her hands loudly.
 "All right, um, thank you,
-thank you very much for, um, for that demonstration" she said.
+thank you very much for, um, for that demonstration.
-"Now how about we all line up and go *back into the classroom* and we can ask the Operators about all the *other* things they know how to do?"
+Now how about we all line up and go *back into the classroom* and we can ask the Operators about all the *other* things they know how to do?"

+Special Leaf put his hand on Maddy's arm.
+"If he asks you questions, tell him the truth.
+Just remember that you don't have to tell *all* the truth."
+She nodded,
+a little frightened by the intensity in the old tortoise's voice.

-Gumption and Maddy found themselves in line behind the goat twins.
+She and Gumption join the line behind the goat twins.
 "We *got* to be Operators," Bluster told his twin excitedly.
 "Did you see how they—blam! blam!"
 He threw a couple of punches at the air.

-"It was all right,"
+"It was aright,"
 Bravo allowed.

 "I bet they rehearsed the whole thing,"